EuroIntervention 2021;17:81-87. DOI: 10.4244/EIJ-D-20-00305

-The Cardioband Tricuspid Valve Reconstruction System is a size-adjustable tricuspid reconstruction device for interventional treatment of tricuspid regurgitation (TR).
+Background: The Cardioband tricuspid valve reconstruction system is a size-adjustable tricuspid reconstruction device for interventional treatment of tricuspid regurgitation (TR).
 Contraction of the device after successful implantation can be associated with an acute deformation of the right coronary artery (RCA).

-RCA deformation is relatively frequent following interventional tricuspid annuloplasty but appears to be completely reversible in the absence of flow impairment or vascular damage.
+Conclusions: RCA deformation is relatively frequent following interventional tricuspid annuloplasty but appears to be completely reversible in the absence of flow impairment or vascular damage.
 Based on our early experience watchful waiting is the most appropriate strategy to avoid unnecessary coronary interventions.

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com